 The AO CRM involvement in the VoD order flow makes it possible to rate the VoD asset orders and create AO’s own pricing and billing approaches for VoD.

-AO VSP to physical transport connection
+AO VSP to Wyre physical transport connection

-The Network will have VoD link for each AO.
-This link will be used for the traffic between the network and the AO network.
+The Wyre Network will have VoD link for each AO.
+This link will be used for the traffic between the Wyre network and the AO network.
 For more details on the AO VoD link, references 7 and 8 can be consulted.

 AO DRM for VoD transations